 Port scanning is prohibited and every reported instance is investigated by our infrastructure provider.
 When port scans are detected, they are stopped and access is blocked.
 This prevents attackers from identifying network services running on our host.

-Our secure data centers utilize the Amazon Web Service (AWS), Google Cloud and Microsoft Azure technology and have automatic fail over from one provider to the next.
-For example, if AWS goes down, our application will remain running on one of the other providers.
-Amazon, Google and Microsoft continually manages risk and undergo recurring assessments to ensure compliance with industry standards.
-Amazon, Google and Microsoft’s data center operations have been accredited under:
+Our secure data centers utilize the Amazon Web Service (AWS) and Google Cloud technology.
+Amazon and Google continually manages risk and undergo recurring assessments to ensure compliance with industry standards.
+Amazon and Google’s data center operations have been accredited under (without limitation):

 - ISO 27001